pttg24/pttg24/README.md

+## Welcome 👋

-## Hi, I'm Pedro Tiago Gomes 👋
+Hi, I'm Pedro Tiago Gomes!

-Welcome to my GitHub profile!
+🟩🟡🟥

-I'm a software engineer from Portugal 🟩🟡🟥, driven by curiosity and a passion for technology.
+I'm a software engineer from Portugal, driven by curiosity and a passion for technology.

 Explore my GitHub projects and let's build something amazing!